Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Gadget based NP-Hardness for Approximating k

-{ By now, we have a strong qualitative understanding of this question for all CSPs under the Unique Games Conjecture~\cite{raghavendra2008optimal}, and a strong quantitative understanding for a large number of CSPs~\cite{haastad2001some,chan2016approximation}.
+{ We have a strong quantitative understanding for a number of CSPs~\cite{haastad2001some,chan2016approximation} under NP-hardness.
 However, there are some quite simple CSPs for which very little is known quantitatively.
 For example, consider $\maxcut{k}$, the problem of partitioning the vertices of a graph into $k$ sets in a way that maximizes the number of edges crossing the partition.
-This problem can be written as a CSP over alphabet $\Sigma = \ZZ_k$ as $\maxcut{k} := \csp(P^{\neq})$ where $P^{\neq}$ is the ``inequality'' predicate $P^{\neq}(x,y) = \mathbf{1}\{x\neq y\}$.
+This problem can be written as a CSP over alphabet $\mainalphabet = \ZZ_k$ as $\maxcut{k} := \csp(\predneq)$ where $\predneq$ is the ``inequality'' predicate $\predneq(x,y) = \mathbf{1}\{x\neq y\}$.
 For small values of $k$, there is a large gap between the best known algorithmic results (concretely, $0.836$ and $0.857$-approximations for $k=3$ and $k=4$ respectively~\cite{goemans2001approximation,de2004approximate}) and the best known NP-hardness ($16/17+\eps\approx 0.941$ and $85/86+\eps\approx 0.9883$ for $k=3$ and $k=4$ respectively~\cite{austrin2014new})\footnote{Even under the Unique Games Conjecture, the optimal approximability curve is not known for $k=4$, and for $k=3$ is only known in the low completeness regime~\cite{heilman2023three} (which implies a weak inapproximability of $0.989$).}. }

 \emph{Gadget reductions} provide a methodical framework to find reductions between problems.
 Specifically in the context of inapproximability, let $\csp_{\text{source}}$ be a problem with known inapproximability, and suppose we would like to prove inapproximability for another problem $\csp_{\text{target}}$.
-The basic idea is to systematize the set of reductions from $\csp_{\text{source}}$ to $\csp_{\text{target}}$ by considering only ``local'' reductions that replace each clause of an instance of $\csp_{\text{source}}$ with a collection of new variables, along with an instance of $\csp_{\text{target}}$, known as a \emph{gadget} on the variables involved.
+The idea is to systematize the set of reductions from $\csp_{\text{source}}$ to $\csp_{\text{target}}$ by considering only ``local'' reductions that replace each clause of an instance of $\csp_{\text{source}}$ with a collection of new variables, along with an instance of $\csp_{\text{target}}$, known as a \emph{gadget} on the variables involved.
 Crucially, the gadget for a particular predicate of $\csp_{\text{source}}$ is a finite instance of $\csp_{\text{target}}$ of a fixed constant size.

+As an illustrative example, consider the reduction from 3-SAT to MAX-2-SAT appearing in~\cite{trevisan2000gadgets}.
+Here, the source constraint is a 3-CNF clause $C = x_1 \lor x_2 \lor x_3$.
+This single constraint is mapped to a gadget consisting of a collection of ten 2-CNF clauses.
+The local assignment is defined over the~\emph{original variables} $\{x_1, x_2, x_3\}$ along with an~\emph{auxiliary variable} $z$ introduced specifically for this gadget.